sushilt553/Stack-Flow/README.md

 ### Code highlights

 Users can search questions based on multiple tag names.
-This feature is implemented by using active record query on the backend to search for questions based on tag names received.
+This feature is implemented by using active record query on the backend that allows to search for questions based on tag names selected.
 Below is the code that is used to search questions.
 ```ruby
 class Api::SearchController < ApplicationController